-Community Outreach Volunteers work directly with the Volunteer Coordinator to engage the community.
-Volunteers can learn how to set up and manage information booths, Volunteer for a Day programs, campus tours, and assist with general administrative tasks.
+Community Outreach Volunteers work directly with the Volunteer Department to engage the community.
+Volunteers can learn how to set up and manage information booths, lead and/or assist in group volunteer opportunities, lead campus tours, and assist with general administrative tasks.